 Do you find yourself having the same conversations over and over again throughout your day?
 And after those conversations, you craft emails that help move the sales process along.
 Well, those emails take a lot of time to write.
 According to Docurated’s 2015 State of Sales Productivity Report, sales reps spend up to 20 hours a week drafting emails.
 If this describes you, you’re not managing enough leads.

-Developing templates for calls and emails is crucial for lead management.
+Developing templates for emails and calls is crucial for lead management.
 Don’t try to re-create the wheel for every lead.
 Be scenario-driven, and create templates around those sales scenarios.
 Let’s take cold calling for example:

 o Scenario: You cold called a prospect then you want to send an email.